-Finalists using audio-visual or multi-media presentations (for example, 35mm slides; videotapes; images; animations, etc.) must be prepared to show the entire presentation to the Display and Safety Inspectors before the project is approved.
+Finalists using audio-visual or multi-media presentations (for example, digital recordings; images; animations, etc.) must be prepared to show the entire presentation to the Display and Safety Inspectors before the project is approved.

 The Following Are NOT Allowed on Your Project Board:

 - Names (Do not include names of students, parents, teachers, mentors, school or anyone involved in your project.)

 The Following Are NOT Allowed to Be Displayed at Your Project Board Area at CCCSEF: